-Underwriting Profit - in its review, MOW determined that the Applicant did not treat its investment income from premium cash flow and expenses in a manner consistent with its treatment of cash flow for claims payments.
-MOW made the adjustment necessary to provide for consistent treatment.
-The effect of this adjustment was approximately a 2% reduction on the Applicant's overall indications.
+- 20 o Underwriting Profit in its review, MOW determined that the Applicant did not treat - 21 its investment income from premium cash flow and expenses in a manner consistent - 22 with its treatment of cash flow for claims payments.
+MOW made the adjustment - 23 necessary to provide for consistent treatment.
+The effect of this adjustment was - approximately a 2% reduction on the Applicant's overall indications.

-Effects of Reform - the Applicant did not provide for any savings arising from the Collateral Sources provision in recent legislative changes thus overstating the cost of the product.
-The savings were provided as part of the Filing Instructions and amount to 1.1%.
-The impact of this on rates is a 0.5% reduction.
+- 26 o Effects of Reform the Applicant did not provide for any savings arising from the - 27 Collateral Sources provision in recent legislative changes thus overstating the cost of - 28 the product.
+The savings were provided as part of the Board's Filing Instructions and - amount to 1.1%.
+The impact on rates is a 0.5% reduction.

-Credibility Standard/Procedure - the Applicant used a credibility standard of 3,246 claims for third party liability, 1,082 for property damage coverages and 2,164 for accident benefits.
+Credibility Standard/Procedure - The Applicant used a credibility standard of 3,246 claims for third party liability, 1,082 for property damage coverages and 2,164 for accident benefits.
 MOW uses 3,246 claims for the bodily injury portion of third party liability, 1,082 for property damage coverages and 2,164 for accident benefits.
 This is consistent with past practice of the Board and is the standard used by the Board's consultant.
 The issue MOW has raised is that the Applicant did not determine the credibility level for third party liability on the sub coverages separately.
-The impact of this is approximately a 3% difference in indication.
+The impact of this is approximately a 0.8% decrease in indication.